-- 4.1 In accordance with the Section 9, Part 3 of the Council's Constitution covering the Finance Procedure Rules, to enable the HolA and internal audit staff to fulfil their responsibilities, they have the right to automatic and full access to all records (however held) relating to any transaction carried out or on behalf of the Council and to any of the Council's premises or land.
-They may seek and obtain any explanations they need to conduct their work, or require any employee to produce Council assets under their control, wherever located. - 4.2 The HolA and internal audit staff are not authorised to perform any operational duties associated with the organisation which may conflict with their independence.
+- 4.1 In accordance with Chapter 9, Part 3, Section 1, Paragraph 1.9 of the Council Constitution covering the Finance Procedure Rules, to enable the HoIA and internal audit staff to fulfil their responsibilities, they have the right to automatic and full access to all records (however held) relating to any transaction carried out or on behalf of the Council and to any of the Council's premises or land.
+They may seek and obtain any explanations they need to conduct their work, or require any employee to produce Council assets under their control, wherever located. - 4.2 The HoIA and internal audit staff are not authorised to perform any operational duties associated with the organisation which may conflict with their independence.